Article

 Transition timeline: Where to start

-Transitions occur at many stages throughout an individual’s life and early planning is a helpful way to ensure that the student, family, school, and community are well-prepared.
+Transitions occur at many stages throughout an individual’s life and early planning is a helpful way to ensure that the student, family, school, and community are well-prepared for the future.
 The transition process involves identifying the strengths, needs, and preferences of the individual, across multiple settings, including school, work, home, and community.
+Start young so the progression of planning and programming is streamlined to best support the individual’s future.

 The transition from home-based early intervention to preschool is the first transition that many families experience in the educational system with their child, followed a couple of years later by the transition into Kindergarten.
 Moving on to middle school and high school will happen at different times, depending on the specific school district, but each time the student moves into a new classroom with a new team is a transition.
-While each of these transitions takes special planning, the focus of this article is on the postsecondary transition from high school to adult life.
+The focus of this article is on the postsecondary transition from high school to adult life.

 Who should be involved in transition planning?

-Transition planning is most effective when there is a strong partnership between the student, the family, school-age services and program providers, post-secondary services and program providers, and local community members.
+Transition planning is highly individualized and is most effective when there is a strong partnership between the student, the family, school-age services and program providers, post-secondary services and program providers, and local community members.
 The process includes identifying the student’s strengths, interests, preferences, and needs, and then determining what services and supports he or she will need to achieve future success.

 IDEA and transition planning: What does the law say?